Muirfield/pocketmine-plugins/GrabBag/README.md

 #### motd-task

+Background task to ping configured remote servers

+This module will ping servers in the server list to retrieve motd/cache

+#### query-task

 Background task to query configured remote servers

 This module will query servers in the server list to retrieve query cacheable data.
-Background task to ping configured remote servers

-This module will ping servers in the server list to retrieve motd/cache

 #### repeater